g3rhard/sysops-framework/content/docs/chapter-05-implementation.md

   "A journey of a thousand miles begins with a single step, but you still need a map."
 ---

-> _"A journey of a thousand miles begins with a single step, but you still need a map."_

 ## 🎯 Learning Objectives

 By the end of this chapter, you will understand: